nishamuktewar/techtree/shioulin/prophet_spin.md

 ## Advantages of Prophet

-In our report on Probabilistic Programming we emphasized that the Bayesian approach, made simpler by probabilistic languages like Stan and pymc3, allows developers and statisticians to quantify the probability of all outcomes and not just determine the most likely.
+In our probabilistic programming report, we emphasized that the Bayesian approach, made simpler by probabilistic languages like Stan and Pymc3, allows developers and statisticians to quantify the probability of all outcomes and not just determine the most likely prediction.
 The prior and interpretability make the models more practical.

-Prophet makes these advantages concrete for a specific use case, forecasting.
+Prophet makes these advantages concrete for a specific use case: forecasting.
 It makes sensible choices for a general purpose time series modeling function, and abstracts away the complexity of working with Stan behind idiomatic Python and R user interfaces that makes the approach even easier and quicker for data scientists and analysts.

+If you're keen to learn more about probabilistic programming, please contact us at contact@fastforwardlabs.com to learn about our research program.